 What Makes a Good Security Guard Dispatcher in 2020| 10-8 Systems

-The integration of a good computer aided dispatch software with security dispatching software can greatly improve the security guard industry.
+The integration of a good computer-aided dispatch software (CAD) with security dispatching software can greatly improve the security guard industry.
 Not unlike their public safety counterparts like law enforcement, fire departments, EMS, and first responders, the use of private security professionals rely on advances in technology such as security dispatching software to enhance the service they can provide to their clients.

 Regardless of the technology, however, the human element cannot be overlooked.
 One of the key positions within a security organization is that of the dispatcher: the proverbial glue that holds it all together.
 When company decision-makers are developing the criteria to determine what makes a good security guard dispatcher, it may be beneficial to ask those who are already experienced professionals in the position.
 Take a look at some of these responses from established security dispatchers: